Thailand is Fighting [for] the Future

 The political conflicts unleashed by the 2006 coup and the continuing popularity of Thaksin and his various political parties seemingly confirmed the failure of the elite’s efforts to establish its hegemony with that one coup.

 The eventual result was the 2014 coup and an extended period of military dictatorship seeking to embed the elite’s political and ideological supremacy.
-The regime established nationwide system where the civilian administration was mirrored and dominated by the military.
+The regime established a nationwide system where the civilian administration was mirrored and dominated by the military.
 It also purged the military and bureaucracy of those considered unreliable, replacing them with loyalists.
-The judiciary was re-made as political weapon for the regime, and “independent” agencies were made its instruments.
+The judiciary was re-made as a political weapon for the regime, and “independent” agencies were made its instruments.

 Thailand’s Monarchy